fabanc/arcgis-plus-code-generator/README.md

 ![fishnet-output](images/fishnet-output.png)

 Use the Add Field tool.
-Here we have level 3 polygon, so the encoding requires 8 characters, and an additional character `+`.
+Here we have level 3 polygons, so the encoding requires 8 characters, and an additional character `+`.
 So our field length is 9:

 ![add-field](images/add-field.png)